 This very recent update made to the Windows Sandbox offer a certain level of flexibility to the otherwise-rigid Sandbox environment.
 You will be able to use or enable quite a few Group Policy settings in it.
 Don’t worry, this nowhere compromises the safety at any point.
 Just a few changes at a small scale are introduced to the Sandbox environment targeting the further strengthening of the process along with gradual improvement in the features and ability of this protective experimenting space.
 This somewhat rather adds to the convenience of the user.
 Microsoft seems to be working pretty well toward this goal.

-Here is How to enable Video Input in Sandbox Windows 10 –
+Here is How to enable Video Input in Sandbox Windows 11 or 10 –

 1] Using Group Policy Editor